GrgryRtsch/rock-paper-scissors/README.md

 ## Outcomes

-- To acheive a cohesive website in which the information is easily accessable and clear with the rules of the game and functions all easily accesible and viewable within the first home page.
+- To achieve a cohesive website in which the information is easily accessable and clear with the rules of the game and functions all easily accesible and viewable within the first home page.

 ## User Goals